danielromeroc/LastLogonAPM/README.md

 ## Policy

-We need to add an iRule box with the id "lastLogonTime" in order to trig the irule We need to display the session variable created in the Policy just needed to add a message box con el valor "Ultimo acceso de usuario en la fecha y hora: %{session.custom.previousLastLogon}"
+We need to add an iRule box with the id "lastLogonTime" in order to trig the irule.

+In order to display the session variable created in the Policy we just needed to add a message box with the value "Ultimo acceso de usuario en la fecha y hora: %{session.custom.previousLastLogon}"

 ## DEBUG
 In order to debug, and to save the table we use a customized code derived from  (https://community.f5.com/t5/technical-articles/session-table-control-with-irules/ta-p/282763)

+We could acces the debug functionality through https://<IP>/gestion

+The iRule show a simple demo to:
+  * List table entries
+  * Export to CSV
+  * Import a CSV

 # TO TAKE IN ACCOUNT
 * Both irules must be added to VS